 Postgraduate Medical Degrees in India

-After the completion of 5 years of medical degree, most of the candidates are puzzled over the uncertainty of pursuing Masters.
-And MD/MS comes out to be the simplest outcome of the question.
-Around 35,935 seats across India are offered for admission to postgraduate medical degrees.
+It is not uncommon for medical students to aim for a masters degree after the completion of 5 and a half years of a medical degree.
+When it comes to higher studies in the discipline of medicine, MD/MS emerges as the most prefered courses.
+Around 30,865 seats across India are offered for admission to MD and MS medical degrees.
 Admission to this PG courses will be granted on the basis of scores obtained in NEET PG, JIPMER PG, AIIMS PG and PGIMER entrance examination.

-These are the graduate medical degrees that a candidate would need to specialize in certain areas.
+These are the postgraduate medical degrees that a candidate studies specialization in certain areas.
 Once awarded with one of the Master's medical degree, MBBS doctors can work as a Physician or Doctors in Clinical Care, Education or Research.
 Once appeared and qualified in any postgraduate medical entrance examination, aspirants can pursue the following postgraduate medical courses from any institute across India.

 Doctor of Medicine (MD)